acbilson/chaos-content/posts/kingdom-manifesto.md

 **Intimacy over comfort**

-Friendship meeting exist to foster intimacy, which is a fundamental ingredient of personal transformation.
-There are few moments more powerful than when one shares one’s darkest secrets with another human being and receives compassion.
+Friendship meetings exist to foster intimacy, which is a fundamental ingredient of personal transformation.
+Few moments are more powerful than when one shares one’s darkest secrets with another human being and receives compassion.
 Conversely, small talk is comfortable but devoid of intimacy.
 Seek intimacy.

 **Comraderie over diversity**

 Friendship meetings exist to bundle people together in resilient, transformative relationships.
-It's less relevant for a friendship meeting to have diverse viewpoints than to have common purpose.
+It's less relevant for a friendship meeting to have diverse viewpoints than to have a common purpose.

 ## Special Interest

 **Summary**

-Transformation into the image of Jesus is an essential task of the Kingdom community, yet leaders recognize many adjacent needs which require attention to specific community segments.
+Transformation into the image of Jesus is an essential task of the Kingdom community, yet leaders recognize many adjacent needs that require attention to specific community segments.
 For example, financial wisdom deserves periodic attention, or the training of a weakly-represented spiritual gift, or healing for members with unresolved trauma.

 **Synonyms:** &bull; skill training &bull; topical teaching

 **Biblical examples:**

-- Paul, Pricilla and Aquilla at work making tents
+- Paul, Pricilla, and Aquilla at work making tents

 **Instruction over friendship**

-Special interest meetings target a segment of the Kingdom community to bolster it's health and welbeing.
+Special interest meetings target a segment of the Kingdom community to bolster its health and wellbeing.
 Any friendship built as the result of shared experience is welcome but tangential to the meeting's purpose.

 **Practice over knowledge**